James Last: Personal life

-Last married his first wife, Waltraud, in 1955; they had two children, Ronald and Caterina.
+Last married his first wife, Waltraud, in 1955; they had two children.
 After 42 years of marriage, Waltraud died in 1997.
 Two years later, Last married Christine Grundner from Bavaria.
 Last and Christine divided their time between homes in Florida and Hamburg.
-He gave much credit to Christine and son Ronald for help with his music.

 Financial difficulties

-Despite being the "most commercially successful bandleader" of the second half of the 20th century, Last's extravagant spending and "incompetent" financial advice led him at one stage to the "brink of ruin."
+Despite being the "most commercially successful bandleader" of the second half of the 20th century, Last's extravagant spending and "incompetent" financial advice led him at one stage to the "brink of ruin".
 James Last did not make as big a fortune as his immense record sales would suggest.
 He fell victim to a number of investment fraudsters, starting with his tax advisor.
 He bought oil rigs, wineries and cotton fields in the US as depreciation assets.
 When he wanted to visit his wineries in 1985, it turned out that none of the projects existed.
-As a result, the tax breaks ceased and there were large additional claims.
+As a result, the tax breaks ceased, and there were large additional claims.
 Last was barely prevented from selling his publishing rights.
 He took out a loan from the Hamburger Sparkasse and was not financially debt-free again until shortly before his 70th birthday.